haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/howtos/debug.md

 ### Enable Xdebug in your environment {#enable}
 Enable Xdebug by adding it to the extensions section of magento.app.yaml.
 When you push this update to Git and deploy to environments, the debugger is available.

 You can enable Xdebug directly to all Starter environments and Pro Integration environments.
-For Pro Staging and Production, you need to update this file and enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) to have it enabled.
+For Pro Staging and Production, you need to update this file and enter a [支持工单]({{ page.baseurl }}/cloud/trouble/trouble.html) to have it enabled.
 We will get Xdebug enabled onto those environments for you.

 <!-- You may need to run PHP with a separate config file to enable xdebug on the CLI, such as "php -c /etc/platform/<project_id>/php.ini ... " -->